fcocozza/simpleapp/README.md

 10:44 am with scan images without running containers, AND  * in tag reg cong

 10:55 am with scan images without running containers, AND  latest in tag reg cong, pushing latest as well

+10:05 am with scan images without running containers, AND  latest in tag reg cong, pushing latest as well AND with registry-1.docker.io